BobHasNoSoul/plugin.audio.navidrome/README.md

+# UPDATE 28th dec 2020
+# due to personal issues i will no longer be maintaining this repo, i will archive this to read only so others may find this useful.
+# many thanks and stay safe.
+# - BobHasNoSoul

 ## Navidrome Kodi Plugin

 A Navidrome plugin for kodi that allows you to play all of your awesome music from a self-hosted lightweight navidrome server.